masoud-n91/Python-For-Development/Session3/README.md

 You are not saticfied yet?
 Do you want to see your planet from above? check this: https://python-for-development.onrender.com/planets/Earth/image

 That's all for today.
-Know you owe me one :)
+Now you owe me one :)